 Left: Bare PCBs before SMT; Right: Tau units after SMT, before attaching the lens.

-Backers can confirm and update their order details and more in their Crowd Supply account.
+Customers can confirm and update their order details and more in their Crowd Supply account.